squishlab/PhysH308/assignments/wk1.md

     \end{cases}
 $$

-, which is more compact than the usual determinate definition.
+, which is more compact and often easier to work with than the determinate definition.

 # For class Friday: